-- 1. Replace the flap. - 2.
-Put the processor coil and cable in a sterile sleeve.
+- 1. Replace the flap. - Put the processor coil and cable in a sterile sleeve.
+2.

-If using the Intraoperative Spacer, place the coil on top of the Intraoperative Spacer in the sterile sleeve.
+To avoid infection, if using the Intraoperative Spacer place the coil on top of the Intraoperative Spacer in the sterile sleeve.

 Place the external coil over the implant magnet.
 3.